Battle of Rovine(1395)

 The Battle

-Major Wallachian victory in forested terrain near Craiova.
-Mircea's use of terrain, infantry in forests, and coordinated Wallachian tactics routed a much larger Ottoman-backed force.
-Vlad I (the pretender) killed in battle.
+Major Wallachian stand in forested, marshy terrain, here pinned to a conservative proxy on the Argeș corridor.
+Mircea's use of terrain, infantry in the woods, and coordinated Wallachian tactics checked a much larger Ottoman-backed force.
+Vlad I (the pretender) was killed in the fighting.

 The Battle of Rovine took place on 17 May 1395.
 The Wallachian army led by Voivod Mircea the Elder opposed the Ottoman invasion personally led by Sultan Bayezid I the Thunderbolt.
 The Turkish force heavily outnumbered the Wallachian troops.
 The legend says that on the eve of the battle, dressed as a peace emissary, Mircea cel Bătrân talked to Bayezid asking him to leave Wallachia and promised him safe passage back.
 The Sultan proudly insisted on fighting and later suffered a humiliating loss.